Last week I did not get our table post up. It’s because I was waiting on news. And we just got it.

 While part of it was a vacation the other part was a secret mission.
 Could this be our new home?
-You see, whispers of Beau’s new assignment were buzzing and L.A. kept coming up.
+You see, whispers of Jeremy’s new assignment were buzzing and L.A. kept coming up.

 We knew a lot about the west coast but nothing about L.A.
 So we decided to go see for ourselves.

 We got to walk the colorful streets of Abbot Kinney in Venice Beach and eat some seriously delicious pizza.